 You’ve probably heard it before, but giving up your daily fix really could save you the big bucks in the long run.
 Not ready to give it up?
 Invest in a keep cup and bring in your own hot brew – or find out which of your favourite coffee shops give a green discount for bringing in your own cup.

 4. Cycle or walk to work

 Save on that bus or train fare and get some fresh air while you’re at it.
 Challenge yourself to walk or cycle all (or some) of your commute once a week.
-So, whether you’re commuting by train or car, there’s lot of opportunity to save.
-Bonus Tip: don’t forget to check if your workplace has a cycle to work scheme.
+So, whether you’re commuting by train or car, there’s lots of saving opportunity.
+Bonus tip: don’t forget to check if your workplace has a cycle-to-work scheme.
 If cycling or walking isn't an option, you can still tap into some potential savings by looking at what railcards or bus passes are out there.

 6. Plan your meals and cook them

 While we're on the topic of dinner, why not plan your meals ahead, so you have delicious dinners to look forward to?
-Write-up a weekly meal plan, so you know exactly where you stand with your Groceries budget.
-And best of all, any left overs can go into that pack lunch we mentioned in tip two.
+Write up a weekly meal plan, so you know exactly where you stand with your Groceries budget.
+And best of all, any leftovers can go into that packed lunch.

-If you're going to plan your meals ahead, you'll need a grocery list.
+If you're planning your meals, you'll need a grocery list.
 You can get smart with your visits to the supermarket by shopping in bulk whenever you can.
-Aim to do your food shop once a week, and avoid popping in to small shops more regularly – that’s how costs can rack up.
+Aim to do your food shop once a week, and avoid popping into small shops more regularly – that’s how costs can rack up.
 You can get more tips on tightening up your grocery shop here.